greg-raven/grus/_posts/2024-07-17-oppose-visas-w-diplomas.md

 - jobs
 ---

 I was concerned to learn that efforts are being made to pass legislation that would "staple" a green card to four-year and two-year university degrees.
-There aren't enough jobs for all American and legal immigrant graduates to work in their chosen fields --- how would increasing the pool of workers help these new workers?
+There aren't enough jobs for all American and legal immigrant graduates to work in their chosen fields.
+How would increasing the pool of workers help these new workers?

 I urge you to oppose efforts to codify this ludicrous proposal.